Q: What is a Medicaid waiver?A:

 Medicaid waivers are programs that fund the services necessary for an individual to remain at home instead of living in an institutionalized residential setting, such as a nursing home or facility for people with developmental disabilities.
-States apply to the Center for Medicare and Medicaid Services for a specified number of waiver slots based on projected demand and availalbe resources.
+States apply to the Center for Medicare and Medicaid Services for specific waivers, which may have a limited number of slots based on projected demand and availalbe resources.

-A: Yes.
-Ohio offers eight different waivers: Ohio Home Care, Transitions Carve-Out, Assisted Living, Choices, PASSPORT, Transitions Developmental Disability (DD), Level One, Individual Options (IO), and Self Empowered Life Funding (SELF).
+Yes.
+Ohio offers six different waivers: Ohio Home Care, Assisted Living, PASSPORT, Level One, and Individual Options (IO) and Self Empowered Life Funding (SELF).
 Not all waivers are always available; the state may close a particular waiver to new enrollment or impose a waiting list.

 Waivers vary according to the population being served and the agency administering the program.
-The Ohio Home Care and Transitions Carve-Out waivers are administered by the Ohio Department of Job and Family Services, whereas the Assisted Living, Choices and PASSPORT waivers are administered by the Ohio Department of Aging.
-The Ohio Department of Disabilities administers the Transitions DD.
-Level One, IO and SELF waivers.
+The Ohio Home Care waiver is administered by the Ohio Department of Job and Family Services, whereas the Assisted Living and PASSPORT waivers are administered by the Ohio Department of Aging.
+The Ohio Department of Disabilities administers the Level One, IO and SELF waivers.
 Waiver programs also have differing eligibility requirements.
 For example, to qualify for the Ohio Home Care Waiver, you must be 59 years old or younger, while individuals of all ages are eligible for the IO waiver.

 To be eligible, a person must qualify both medically and financially.
-To be medically eligible, the individual must require a certain “level of care” (LOC) and must demonstrate that the person's health, safety and welfare can be maintained in a community setting.
+To be medically eligible, the individual must require a certain “level of care” (LOC) and must demonstrate that his or her health, safety and welfare can be maintained in a community setting.
 The LOC needed depends on the type of waiver being requested.
 For example, Ohio Home Care waiver is available to individuals who require an intermediate or skilled LOC.

 She could lose her eligibility for waiver if she receives money, depending on the amount and where it came from.
 You should notify the caseworker that her income has increased.
 If she keeps the inheritance past the last day of the month in which she received it, it is considered a “resource.”
 She may wish to spend the money within that month or set up a “special needs trust” to retain her waiver eligibility.
-You may need to contact an attorney to discuss her available options.
+Utilizing an ABLE account may be a viable option in mid-2016.
+You should contact an attorney to discuss her available options.

-Each waiver provides different services, which may include nursing care, homemaker/personal care, home-delivered meals, respite care, adult day care, supported employment services, environmental accessibility and adaptations, emergency response systems, and/or supplemental transportation.
+Each waiver provides different services, which may include nursing care, homemaker/personal care, home-delivered meals, respite care, adult day care, supported employment services, environmental accessibility and adaptations, emergency response systems and/or supplemental transportation.

-Contact your local county department of job and family services, DD board, and/or local area agency on aging to discuss your specific needs and to request information and an application.
+Contact your local county department of job and family services, DD board and/or local area agency on aging to discuss your specific needs and to request information and an application.